aws-samples/aws-cdk-mediaservices-refarch/LEF/README.md

 6. To minimize the client side integration the implementation uses [server-side reporting](https://docs.aws.amazon.com/mediatailor/latest/ug/ad-reporting-server-side.html) so the MediaTailor service can report ad consumption directly to the ad tracking URL when media segments are requested.
 There should be nothing in the implementation preventing the use of [client-side reporting](https://docs.aws.amazon.com/mediatailor/latest/ug/ad-reporting-client-side.html) but this does require additional implementation on the clients.

+7. The framework supports configuring multiple MediaLive inputs for a single channel, enabling input switching capabilities.
+This allows for primary and backup stream configurations or switching between different content sources.
+Multiple inputs can be configured using the `inputs` array in the event configuration.

-7. While [MediaPackage V2](https://docs.aws.amazon.com/mediapackage/latest/userguide/supported-inputs-live.html#suported-inputs-codecs-live) supports HLS/TS, HLS/CMAF and DASH/CMAF endpoints this implementation only supports HLS/CMAF and DASH/CMAF.
+8. While [MediaPackage V2](https://docs.aws.amazon.com/mediapackage/latest/userguide/supported-inputs-live.html#suported-inputs-codecs-live) supports HLS/TS, HLS/CMAF and DASH/CMAF endpoints this implementation only supports HLS/CMAF and DASH/CMAF.
 There is no technical barrier to implementing HLS/TS as well but it would add complexity to the architecture for little benefit.
 Considerations in making this decision included:

    - HLS/TS is largely a legacy format and most players today will support HLS/CMAF as well
    - The TS container is less efficient than the CMAF container increasing the cost of delivering HLS/TS relative to HLS/CMAF
    - HLS/CMAF and DASH/CMAF streams can use segments from the same endpoint provided the encryption types are the same.
 This reduces the MediaPackage Live Origination (reducing cost) and improves CDN cache hit ratios (improving customer experience)

-8. MediaTailor provides two options for [session initialization](https://docs.aws.amazon.com/mediatailor/latest/ug/ad-id-session-state.html).
+9. MediaTailor provides two options for [session initialization](https://docs.aws.amazon.com/mediatailor/latest/ug/ad-id-session-state.html).
 This implementation recommends the use of explicit session initialization rather than implicit session initialization because:

    - using explicit session initialization a backend API can initialize the session for a client without the need for ad targeting parameters to be passed to the client.
 Using this approach prevents the potentially sensitive targeting information from being exposed to viewers.
    - using implicit session initialization the CloudFront Distribution policies would need to be modified each time a new targeting parameter was added or the CloudFront origin request policy would need to be quite permissive (potentially compromising security).

    The implementation does allow sessions to be established using implicit session initialization but this is primarily to make it easier for customers to play demonstration streams.

+10. The framework supports both server-side (STITCHED_ONLY) and client-side (PLAYER_SELECT) ad insertion modes.
+The default configuration uses STITCHED_ONLY for broader compatibility, but PLAYER_SELECT can be enabled for use cases requiring client-side ad control.
+When using PLAYER_SELECT mode, ensure your video players support client-side ad insertion and implement appropriate ad tracking mechanisms.

 ### Service Limits